xteruel/xteruel.github.io/talks/_posts/2017-11-02-ompss-demos.md

 ---

 Two short *demos* at the exhibition center showing the basic concepts of the OmpSs programming model.
-See you at the BSC booth: 1975.
+See you in the BSC booth (#1975).

 > * Tuesday: November 14th, 11:00 am at BSC booth
 > * Thursday: November 16th, 11:00 am at BSC booth